Sanan4li/json-local-database/CONTRIBUTE.md

 For the [FEATURE_TITLE], it can be anything descriptive and appropriate.

-For other inquiries, please don't hesitate to contact me at: alexius.academia@gmail.com or visit my webpage at https://alexiusacademia.com
+For other inquiries, please don't hesitate to contact me at alisanan620@gmail.com